Painted Post in Steuben County, New York — The American Northeast (Mid-Atlantic)

 Erected by New York State Department of Transportation.

 Location.
 42° 10.547′ N, 77° 7.308′ W. Marker is in Painted Post, New York, in Steuben County.
-Marker is on Victory Highway (New York State Route 415) 0.1 miles east of Naylor Lane, on the right when traveling east.
+It is on Victory Highway (New York State Route 415) 0.1 miles east of Naylor Lane, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Painted Post NY 14870, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Clinton-Sullivan and the Iroquois (approx. half a mile away); The First Baptist Church of Painted Post (approx. 1.9 miles away); Treaty of Painted Post (approx. 1.9 miles away); Painted Post Memorial (approx. 1.9 miles away); Village of Painted Post Comeback '72 Urban Renewal Project (approx. 1.9 miles away); Civil War Memorial (approx. 1.9 miles away); World War Memorial Park (approx. 1.9 miles away); Routes of the Armies of General John Sullivan and General James Clinton (approx. 1.9 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Clinton-Sullivan and the Iroquois (approx. half a mile away); The First Baptist Church of Painted Post (approx. 1.9 miles away); Treaty of Painted Post (approx. 1.9 miles away); Painted Post Memorial (approx. 1.9 miles away); Village of Painted Post Comeback '72 Urban Renewal Project (approx. 1.9 miles away); Civil War Memorial (approx. 1.9 miles away); World War Memorial Park (approx. 1.9 miles away); Routes of the Armies of General John Sullivan and General James Clinton (approx. 1.9 miles away).
 Touch for a list and map of all markers in Painted Post.

 Also see . . .
 Native American use of fire in ecosystems.